Maricha

-Cursed to be a rakshasa along with his mother Tataka and brother Subahu, Maricha initially led his life terrorizing sages.
+Cursed to be a rakshasa along with his mother Tadaka and brother Subahu, Maricha initially led his life terrorizing sages.
 He was defeated by Rama at the behest of the sage Vishvamitra.
 He tried again to kill Rama, but had to run for his life again.
 Ultimately, Maricha assumed the form of a golden deer and helped Ravana kidnap Sita.

+Legend

 Early life

 Maricha was the son of the demon Sunda (son of Jamba or Jharjha) and a Yakshini named Tataka, also known as Taraka, Tadaka or Thataka.
 Tataka was the daughter of the yaksha king Suketu, who had gained her as a blessing from the god Brahma.
 Maricha also had a younger brother called Subahu.
 The siblings were very handsome and noble in character.
 They became skilled in sorcery.
 Once, Sunda attacked the ashram (hermitage) of the sage Agastya in an intoxicated state.
 The angry Agastya burnt him by his meditative powers.
 When Tataka learned of Sunda's death, she and her sons attacked Agastya to wreak vengeance on the sage.
 The sage cursed Tataka, Maricha and Subahu, transforming them into wicked, hideous, demonic Rakshasas.